WhiteMoney Wins Big Brother Naija Season 6

 “I’m surprised I got this far.
 So getting here is exciting to me,” said the Akwa Ibom indigene.

 His eviction was followed by Angel, the youngest housemate to stay till the finale.
-Her plans include starting a mental health blog and opening a salon and spa.
+Her plans included starting a mental health blog and opening a salon and spa.

-Cross became the third housemate to leave the house.
-He was known as the life of the party and a ladies man.
+Another contestant, Cross, became the third housemate to leave the house on the final day of the show.
+He was known as the life of the party and a ladies’ man.
 Cross hoped to be in the top three but unfortunately, it didn’t come to pass.

 Also, early in the game, Big Brother introduced the wildcards, Maria and Pere.
 The season recorded a king-size eviction which saw Boma, Michael, Tega and Peace leave on one night.